CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/02-develop.md

     .unwrap_or(info.sender);
 ```

-Example above is a great one to understand method chaining.
+The example above is a great one to understand method chaining.
 Great read: [Rust Combinator](https://doc.rust-lang.org/rust-by-example/error/option_unwrap/and_then.html)

 ### Tests

-I leave this part to you as challenge ;)
+I leave this part to you as a challenge ;)

 ## Create Pot